Browsing Tag

 Castas e Pratos has an extensive wine list featuring wines from the Douro and as well as all of the other wine producing areas of Portugal.
 Service was attentive and friendly and we enjoyed every bite of our meal from the scallop starter through desert.
 Happy and full, we returned to the Vila Gale to plan our next day’s adventure.

-Florentine Favorites: Where to Eat
+Florentine Favorites: Where to Eat in Florence

 Many visitors to Florence seem to be on a quest, trying to squeeze in as much culture as they can in a few short days.
 Don’t overlook the culinary component of travel.
 Take a deep breath and spend some real time in this glorious city if you can, and take time out for some superb dining while you’re here.